-SA Theme Indicator Indicator not directly relevant to the delivery of the policy Indicator (or a similar indicator) is measured in the AMR or other monitoring report prepared by Planning Policy Team.
-Data unavailable or no longer monitored Insufficient resources available to monitor this indicator and to collect relevant data Insufficient resources available Monitoring already to monitor this indefacen by indicator and to other teams within collect relevant the Council data Monitoring already undertaken by other organisations external to the Council Indicator could be measured in Future AMRs from 2019 onwards (following adoption of the Local Plan) Comments Number of accessibility and community infrastructure / service / facility complaints pertaining to new developments • • • Population and Equality Percentage housing mix by size / tenure • Affordable housing completions • Community halls / centres with rooms available for public use / hire, and settlement areas having none • Proportion of households within 30, 60 and 90 minute travel time thresholds of key services and facilities, such as pharmacies, doctor's surgeries and/or hospital • Health and Well- Being Capacity of (or waiting times at) do • Number of trips per person by transport mode: walking and cycling, private motor vehicles, and public transport and taxis • Accessibility / Community Proportion of households within 30, 60 and 90 minute travel time thresholds of key services and facilities, such as comer shops, supermarkets, post offices, pharmacles and doctor and/or hospital • • Education and Proportion of people aged 16-74 within 30, 60 and 90 minute travel time thresholds of education / further education facilities by public transport and car • • Skills Percentage of schools which are overcapacity • • Location of jobs in proximity to residents • • 2 Economy and Employment Number of vacant businesses in town and local centres • Number of new retail and other commercial developments approved , , , , , , , , , , , , , , , , , , , Number new developments approved contrafy to nighways officer advice • Number of developments within 1 km of motorway / trunk road junctions • IMD 'geographical barriers' rating at sites for approved developments • Number of developments supported by high-quality inter-settlement bus, train or other public transport routes • Transport and Percentage of trips (by journey type) per person by transport mode: walking and cycling, private motor vehicles, and public transport and taxis • Emissions Number planning applications for renewable micro-renewables and successful installations • Number of installed megawatts of renewable energy capacity • Average Standard Assessment Procedure (SAP) rating of housing • Developments meeting Code for Sustainable Homes (CfSH) and Buildings Research Establishment Environmental Assessment Method (BREEAM) standards • • Number of new developments built to achieve carbon neutrality • Number of development schemes which are supported by detailed over- writtering bird analysis in Golden Plover habitat areas • Area of greenspace and new green infrastructure provided by developments from the Local Plan • Biodiversity Area of other new habitats provided by developments from the Local Plan • Number of developments with adverse effects on designated sites • Proportion of development on greenfield sites Proportion of new development in wildlife corridors ٠ •
+ļ SA Theme Indicator indicator not directly relevant to the delivery of the policy Indicator (or a similar indicator) is measured in the AMM or other monitoring report prepared by Planning Policy Team.
+Data unavailable or no longer monitored Insufficient esources available to monitor this indicator and to collect relevant data Insufficient resources available Monitoring already nomotior this undersken by indicator and to other teams within collect relevant data Monitoring already undertaken by other organisations external to the Council Indicator could be measured in Future AMRs from 2019 onwards (following adoption of the Local Plan) Comments Number of accessibility and community infrastructure / service / facility complaints pertaining to new developments • • Number housing completions and demolitions • Population and Equality Percentage housing mix by size / tenure • Affordable housing completions • Community halls / centres with rooms available for public use / hire, and settlement areas having none • Proportion of households within 30, 60 and 90 minute travel time thresholds of key services and facilities, such as pharmades, doctor's surgeries and/or hospital • Health and Well- Being • • Number of trips per person by transport mode: walking and cycling, private motor vehicles, and public transport and taxis • Accessibility / Community Proportion of households within 30, 60 and 90 minute travel time thresholds of key services and facilities, such as corner shops, supermarkets, post offices, oharmacies and doctor and/or hospital • • Education and Proportion of people aged 16-74 within 30, 60 and 90 minute travel time thresholds of education / further education facilities by public transport and car · • Skills Percentage of schools which are overcapacity • • Location of jobs in proximity to residents • • Economy and Employment • Number of new retail and other commercial developments approved • Minisher en undanschammente ansensord sontenne te bischurung affiszen adrižen. ואטוווספו חפש טבעיבוסטווופון אַסטיטעפט כטווופון נט חופטאשאַט טוווכפו מטאוכפ • Number of developments within 1 km of motorway / trunk road junctions • T IMD 'geographical barriers' rating at sites for approved developments • Number of developments supported by high-quality inter-settlement bus, train or other public transport routes • Transport and Percentage of trips (by Journey type) per person by transport mode: walking and cycling, private motor vehicles, and public transport and taxis • • Emissions Number planning applications for renewable micro-renewables and successful installations • Number of installed megawatts of renewable energy capacity • Average Standard Assessment Procedure (SAP) rating of housing • Developments meeting Code for Sustainable Homes (CfSH) and Buildings Research Establishment Environmental Assessment Method (BREEAM) standards • • Number of new developments built to achieve carbon neutrality • Number of development schemes which are supported by detailed over- • wittering our anarys in outget revee manier areas Area of greenspace and new green infrastructure provided by developments from the Local Plain • : Area of other new habitats provided by developments from the Local Plan • Biodiversity Number of developments with adverse effects on designated sites • Proportion of development on greenfield sites • Proportion of new development in wildlife corridors • • 1